 What is Centralized Credentialing and what benefits will it provide?

-ODM is implementing a single, centralized provider credentialing process at the state level with the go-live of the PNM module.
+ODM is implementing a single, centralized provider credentialing process at the state level with the go-live of the PNM portal.
 There are many expected benefits of this centralized approach, including:

 - Providers subject to credentialing will only undergo one credentialing and recredentialing process at the state level vs. a separate additional process for each Ohio Medicaid managed care organization (MCO).

 - A Credentialing Verification Organization (CVO) – Maximus, Inc. – will maintain NCQA accreditation requirements for Ohio’s MCOs and serve as ODM’s single point of contact for providers as they undergo credentialing and recredentialing reviews.